 - going on a sound walk in collaboration with the Acoustic Ecology Seminar by Akoo-o at TwixtLab

--a meditative film installation with footage I took locally
+- a meditative film installation with footage I took locally

 - adding their own thoughts about the key smells, sounds and sights of Kypseli to my archive of research

-Snehta chemist, Filoktitis Veinoglou, who was in residence each Saturday, distilling essential oils from the trees and plants which give Kypseli some of its smells.
+- meeting the Snehta chemist, Filoktitis Veinoglou, who was in residence each Saturday, distilling essential oils from the trees and plants which give Kypseli some of its smells.
 He also gave a talk about the various distillation processes he used and how smells move through the air.